dalin-sourcecode/PDF_SPLITTER/README.md

 1. **Top-level bookmark splitting**: Creates separate PDFs for each top-level bookmark with filename prefix "_"
 2. **Directory creation**: Creates folders with the same name as top-level bookmarks with prefix "_"
 3. **Sub-level bookmark splitting**: Creates separate PDFs for each sub-level bookmark with filename prefix "_<page_number>"
+4. **Sub-level directory creation**: Creates directories for each sub-level bookmark within their top-level directories
-4. **File organization**: Moves sub-level PDFs to their respective top-level directories
+5. **File organization**: Moves sub-level PDFs to their respective sub-level directories
+6. **Page splitting**: Splits each sub-level PDF into individual pages and stores them in "_pages" directories

 ## Requirements